Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 * close(): closes the graph

 #### Main Function
 This is the main PS application code that controls the kernels and runs data through the design.
-The various steps this code goes through is described in the following subsections.
+The following subsections describe the various steps this code goes through.

 ##### 1. Check Command Line Argument
-The beginning of the A72 application is represented by the main function.
-It takes in one command line argument: an XCLBIN file.
+The main function represents the beginning of the A72 application by taking in one command line argument: an XCLBIN file.

 ##### 2. Open XCLBIN
 The A72 application loads the XCLBIN binary file and creates the data mover kernels to be executed on the device.